 Minimizes Pressure Ulcers

-This datapoint is is a measure of the percent of long-term stay residents which are suffering from new or worsened pressure ulcers.
+This datapoint is is a measure of the percentage of long-term stay patients that suffered from pressure ulcers.
 We have found that pressure ulcers are a solid indicator of the quality of nursing care a nursing home provides.

 Minimizes Serious Falls